fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment5.md

 ## Logistics
 * Due: Thursday, November 13th AoE.
-* Submission instructions: make sure that the required document (assignment5.doc) is submitted to Canvas
+* Submission instructions: make sure that the required assignment5.py and document (assignment5.doc) is submitted to Canvas
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Outside resources